Microgrants

-Launched with support from Kentucky Arts Council, Fund for the Arts, Kentucky Foundation for Women, Kentucky Waterways Alliance, EarthTools, and individual donors, the Microgrant Program will support a series of seed grants (awards from $250-2000) to support short-term projects that foster dialogue, connection, or collaboration among Kentuckians from disparate backgrounds, identities, or experiences.
-Projects that involve diverse partners and invite the public to participate are preferred.
+Launched with support from DevouGood, Kentucky Civic Trust, Kentucky Foundation for Women, Kentucky Waterways Alliance, Snowy Owl Foundation, and additional donors, the Microgrant Program supports the statewide RUX network to lead projects that celebrate and connect Kentucky's people and places.
+Grants range from $250-$2000 for short-term projects that foster dialogue, connection, or collaboration among Kentuckians from disparate backgrounds, identities, or experiences.

 Sector-Based Opportunities